 37. When you see an older person in good health physically, mentally and spiritually do you say, “that is the way God meant for it to be?”
 Why?
 I would say yes only because it would reveal a witness and testimony of God’s original idea of how He “wanted” it to be.
 Unfortunately since the fall He intervenes with each person individually and customizes the amount of strength and weakness to their personal character and identity.
 There are as many paths and missions as there are people as sin has changed the face of what could have been a “perfect world”.

-38. Do you think this is the way God means for everyone to be?
+38. Do you believe that being healthy and wealthy is God’s will for everyone?
 Why not?
 “Everyone” is not a realistic category the same as “God so loving the world” does not include every human.
 Those who believe that people can choose and develop their own destiny would say that everyone has the opportunity but we must face the facts this is not true.
 Individuals that seem to glide through life many times become filled with pride and self- admiration.
 This in turn produces a harsh and critical view of those who do not meet their lofty standards.
 These people never seem to understand the higher dimension logic of Mathew 19:30, “But many that are first shall be last; and the last shall be first”.

 39. Do you believe God wants to heal you every time you get sick?
 I know that I want to be healed when I become ill because I always ask for prayer and go to the doctor.
 The problem and question I have comes from examples such as the millions of Jews during the holocaust that were starved and sick yet in the midst of tremendous sincere praying they were not healed.
 It will never be a popular humanitarian battle cry but God’s selection process chooses the ones He desires to save and those He chooses not to respond.
 The martyrs that have given their bodies to be burned were not ignored by God but were not delivered either.
 They are highly revered by God and will be honored by Him in the next life.
 It is not the most important priority for God to physically heal us but rather how we allow Him to be manifested through us in the midst of our trial.